 All Year Round

 Enjoy pool tournaments at the Corner Pocket Pub, 3215 St. Joe Center Road, on Wednesdays with check in between 11 a.m. and noon.
 Evening tournaments are held during the winter months.
 For more information call 260-492-7665 or email firstname.lastname@example.org.

-If you're looking to tour some of Fort Wayne's beautiful historic homes, tours are hosted at Swinney Homestead Open House, 1424 W. Jefferson Blvd.
-Free admission.
+If you're looking to tour some of Fort Wayne's beautiful historic homes, tours are hosted by appointment at Swinney Homestead Open House, 1424 W. Jefferson Blvd.
 The house is handicap accessible, but regular wheelchairs are preferred over motorized chairs.
 “The floors cannot sustain the motorized chairs,” said the homestead’s curator and historian, Linda Huge.